Our Patron and Ambassadors

 The Ambassador council was launched in January 2018 with the focus on the importance of valuing the voice of people with disabilities in all decision making and discovery.
 In their roles as Ambassadors, they will be working with THC members to ensure research conducted in the Centre is in line with the needs of those who use disability and rehabilitation services, and addresses topics of relevance and importance to the community.
 The council is led by Dr Mandy Neilsen, as chair and well-known local social worker.
 She completed her PhD in chronic pain after sustaining a crippling back injury and has worked tirelessly for many years to improve services for people with chronic pain.
 She is a board member of Chronic Pain Australia, and served as Vice President for 10 years.

-The council met recently in May to welcome new Ambassadors, confirm terms of reference and discuss and formulate an engagement strategy based on inclusion and embedding people with disability into The Centre's research, practice and design of services.
+The council met recently to welcome new Ambassadors and formulate an engagement strategy based on inclusion and embedding people with disability into The Centre's research, practice and design of services.
 Through partnerships between people with disabilities, researchers, policy-makers, clinicians, industry and community, the Centre is focused on exploring bold ideas and better solutions for the future.